- Privacy notice

 If you see or suspect any conduct or business practices that you think could violate our Code, please contact GSS directly at Supplier-COC@msci.com.

 GENERAL SOURCING PRINCIPLES

-Supplier evaluation, selection and engagement procedures include an assessment of Supplier’s business practices and corporate values, including the following reviews:
+Supplier evaluation, selection and engagement procedures include an assessment of Supplier’s business practices and corporate values, including the following reviews where relevant: